0xreemas/stc-tv-data-analytics-project/README.md

 - /scripts: Contains structured SQL queries and Python modeling scripts.
 - /visuals: Visualizations and dashboard screenshots.

+- Note: The uploaded dataset is a sample for demonstration due to file size limits.

 ## 🚀 Key Achievements
 - Analyzed subscriber behavior and identified a segment of 62% of low-engagement users.
 - Built a predictive model to forecast peak viewership periods (Fridays and Mondays).